 Kovler Project Against Torture

-The Center for Human Rights & Humanitarian Law's Kovler Project Against Torture is a one-of-a-kind experiential education opportunity through which students, under faculty guidance, make key contributions to the sessions of the United Nations Committee against Torture (UN CAT).
+The Kovler Project Against Torture (KPAT) is a one-of-a-kind experiential education opportunity, through which students make key contributions to the sessions of the United Nations Committee Against Torture (UN CAT).
+The Project and its corresponding class on Torture Prohibition in International Law are taught by Professor and Dean Emeritus Claudio Grossman, former Chair of the UN CAT, and supported by Assistant Director to the Project Marta Treviño-Leyva.
 Kovler Student Scholars engage in a “deep dive” on the prohibition of torture in international law and on the professional skills and considerations instrumental to effective lawyering in international settings.
-Each November, students travel with Project faculty to Geneva to provide on-site legal support to the Committee chairperson and country rapporteurs during the first week of the Committee sessions.
+Each November, students provide on-site legal support in Geneva to the Committee chairperson and country rapporteurs during the first week of the Committee sessions.

 Legal Education in Action